jozsefDevs/ci-cd-frontend-blueprint/README.md

 happens we auto-generate a `CHANGELOG.md` and also updating the `package.json` with the correct version number.
 - [Github Actions](https://github.com/features/actions) used for simplified install + build + test stages on `develop` and `master` branches.
+- [Surge.sh](https://surge.sh) used for quick and hassle-free deployment for the frontend project